awslabs/graphstorm/README.md

 ## Limitation
 GraphStorm framework now supports using CPU or NVidia GPU for model training and inference.
 But it only works with PyTorch-gloo backend.
 It was only tested on AWS CPU instances or AWS GPU instances equipped with NVidia GPUs including P4, V100, A10 and A100.

+Multiple samplers are only supported for PyTorch versions <= 1.12 (compatible with all DGL versions) and PyTorch 2.0.1 (compatible with DGL 1.1.1).
+Please use `--num-samplers 0` for other pyTorch versions.
+More details [here](https://github.com/awslabs/graphstorm/issues/199).

+To use multiple samplers on sagemaker please use PyTorch versions <= 1.12.

 ## License
 This project is licensed under the Apache-2.0 License.